 Badlands National Park

 On our trip we saw blasting geysers and baby elk and the towering red arch featured in an Indiana Jones movie.
-But the kids agreed that Badlands and Devil’s Tower were their favorite stops.
+But the kids all agreed that Badlands National Park and Devil’s Tower were their favorite stops.
 They liked the areas where they climbed over boulders and had the freedom to wander and explore.
 There was an element of risk that helped fuel their fun – they felt proud of what they accomplished on their own.

 We let the kids climb to some precarious places because they’re pretty strong and confident climbers.
 My youngest broke her arm at 18 months old climbing out of her crib, so I learned long ago there’s virtually no way to avoid all risk of injury.